Xavier-XDev/React-Calculator/README.md

 then:

-'npm install react-textfit' (for the text-fit library included in this project.
+'npm install react-textfit' (for the text-fit library included in this project).

 then: